About the Author

 Individual disability insurance plans can be expensive, but forgoing it can be devastating to your finances and way of life.

-To recap, there are main factors that determine how much your insurance policy will cost.
+Several main factors determine how much your insurance policy will cost.
 These include your age, health, medical specialty, and the state you live in.
-The other factors are coverage amount, how the policy defines “disability,” the elimination period, and optional riders.

 If you’re a physician looking for disability income insurance, compare policies and providers to make sure that you’re getting the best rates and the best coverage for your money.

-After all, buying insurance is buying peace of mind.
 An inexpensive policy may be appealing, but insufficient coverage will leave you at a serious disadvantage if and when you need to make a disability claim.

-Physician’s Thrive advisors work in a fiduciary capacity to help you choose the right disability plan by gathering quotes and running comparisons across all physician disability insurance providers.
+Physicians Thrive’s advisors work in a fiduciary capacity to help you choose the right disability plan by gathering quotes and running comparisons across all physician disability insurance providers.
 Get a free quote today!

 Subscribe to our email newsletter for expert tips about finances, insurance, employment contracts, and more!